 Established in 1963 by Doctor Max Lake, Lake's Folly was the first new vineyard in the Hunter Valley last century.
 In early 2000 Lake's Folly was purchased by Peter and Lee Fogarty and family who, along with Hunter-born and bred winemaker, Rodney Kempe, have continued to maintain the integrity and direction of this significant vineyard.

 Our two flagship wines, a Cabernet blend and a Chardonnay, are made in limited quantities and are grown, vintaged, and made on the estate.
 The wine styles are restrained and elegant, showing finesse and complexity.
 They have clarity of structure and great length of flavour.

 An Unwavering Pursuit of Perfection

-Today, more than 50 years later, the tradition lives on, as we continue to make our two flagship wines—a Red (Cabernet blend) and a White (100% Chardonnay)—using all estate-grown fruit.
+Today, now 60 years later, the tradition lives on, as we continue to make our two flagship wines—a Red (Cabernet blend) and a White (100% Chardonnay)—using all estate-grown fruit.
 With a total production of around 4,500 cases, (around a quarter is Chardonnay) the most important focus is great fruit and attention to detail from the vineyard to bottle.

 The Father of The Australian Boutique Wine Industry